 Reporting and Analytics

-A reporting dashboard that gives you one shot answer to all your questions about compliance.
+- A reporting dashboard should give you one shot answer to all your questions about compliance.
 Some of these questions, include:

 This allows you to manage consumer complaints in a centralized location as well as ensure timely resolution.
 This also allows you to identify trends to better the organization and in turn lead to reduced complaints.